Ramanujan complexes and Golden Gates in PU(3): Introduction

-In this paper we establish a Ramanujan type result for $PGU_{3}/\mathbb{Q}$, and construct $p$-arithmetic lattices which act simply-transitively on the one and two-dimensional buildings associated with $SU_{3}\left(\mathbb{Q}_{p}\right)$.
+In this paper we establish a Ramanujan type result for $PGU_{3}/\mathbb{Q}$, and construct $p$-arithmetic lattices which act simply-transitively on the one and two-dimensional buildings associated with $SU_{3}(\mathbb{Q}_{p})$.
 This allows us to present golden gate sets for $PU(3)$, as well as new explicit constructions of $2$-dimensional Ramanujan complexes.
-In a forthcoming paper \cite{Ballantine2018ExplicitCayleyRamanujan} we show how these results lead to an explicit construction of $(p^{3}+1,p+1)$-biregular Ramanujan graphs, for any prime $p\equiv3\Mod{4}$.
+In a forthcoming paper \cite{Ballantine2018ExplicitCayleyRamanujan} we show how similar results lead to an explicit construction of $(p^{3}+1,p+1)$-biregular Ramanujan graphs.
 Our main result in this paper is the following. \begin{thm} Let $p$ and $q$ be distinct odd primes.
 Denote